-- Someone else creates your site’s content.
-You see a couple of basic text formatting errors, like a word that could have been made bold, or a hyperlink that has not been added to your copy.
-Having some basic knowledge of HTML helps you correct simple errors in your copy very quickly without needing to go and ask (or pay) a webmaster, a web designer, or someone else to do it for you.
+- Someone creates content for your site.
+You spot a couple of text formatting errors, like a sentence that should or should not have been made bold, a missing hyperlink, or a link pointing to an incorrect URL, etc. With a little knowledge of HTML, you can quickly fix these without having to ask, pay, or wait for a webmaster, web designer, or someone else to do it for you.

 HTML is an acronym for HyperText Markup Language.
 According to Wikipedia’s definition of HTML …